eddmann/eddmann.github.io/_posts/2019/2019-02-09-allocating-secret-santas-with-a-substitution-cipher-using-clojure.md

 ```

 To achieve this I first [`slurped`](https://clojuredocs.org/clojure.core/slurp) in the file contents, treating each given line as a new participant.
-I then went about breaking each entry into their name and gender.
+I then broke each entry into its name and gender.
-This in-turn then allowed me to group the given list based on gender (the [`second`](https://clojuredocs.org/clojure.core/second) and finally return only the grouped participant names.
+This, in turn, allowed me to group the given list based on gender using the [`second`](https://clojuredocs.org/clojure.core/second) function, and finally return only the grouped participant names.

-Now that we had the grouped names we could begin pairing up each participant.
+Now that we had the grouped names, we could begin pairing up each participant.

 ```clojure
 (defn- allocate [buyers]